vrienstudios/DiscordCommandLine/README.md

 # DiscordCommandLine - DSC - (WIP)
-A command line version of Discord for Windows
+A command line version of discord, made to be lightweight.